 I didn’t start out wanting to be a reporter.
 But making the switch from bank economist to economics reporter for a television news program was the best career decision I ever made.
-After a few years, I moved to NPR, where I worked first as the senior business correspondent, then as the founding senior editor and senior producer of the national talk show Science Friday and finally as an independent reporter while raising my son.
+After a few years, I moved to NPR, where I worked first as the senior business/economics correspondent, then as the founding senior editor and senior producer of the national talk show Science Friday and finally as an independent reporter while raising my son.
 In 2005, I decided to concentrate on print and online work.

 Fellowships & Awards

 - National Press Club Best Consumer Journalism Award